calumgrant/logical/docs/worklist.md

 - Avoid reevaluation of base case in recursion.
 - Inline predicates sometimes.
 - Use datatypes, for example if a variable has just one type then the calculation could be faster.
+- Lay out the locals to make querying more efficient.

 # Release plan